oroinc/documentation/commerce/user_guide/getting_started/records/data_management_form.rst

 3. Save the new record or discard it.

-   To save the record, click one of the options in the save menu in the upper-right corner of the page:
+   To save the record, click one of the options in the save menu on the top right:

    - :guilabel:`Save`—Save the changes and stay on the **Create <Entity name>** page.
 Use this option if you want to make more changes to the record configuration.